nushell/nushell.github.io/commands/docs/math_cos.md

 ## Examples

-Apply the cosine to pi
+Apply the cosine to π
 ```shell
 > math pi | math cos
 ```